gocd-contrib/ansible-gocd/README.md

 Model even the most complex build & deploy workflow with ease.
 Unlike CI servers, Go was built from the ground up with pipelines in mind.
 Go makes it simple to model failing fast, artifact promotion, self-service environments and single-click deployment.

 Product details are available at http://www.go.cd .
-Source will soon be at https://github.com/GoCD/GoCD
+Source available at https://github.com/GoCD/GoCD

 requirements
 ============